 Cons of Opening Your Own Independent Insurance Agency

-Along with a higher payout, you can also accumulate higher losses.
+Along with higher payout, you can also accumulate higher losses.
 Large legal bills and unforeseen costs will come out of your pocket, especially if you don’t have the right insurance plan.
-Even when your staff goes through periods of underperformance, you will have to continue paying their contracts and maybe even invest for additional training.
+Even when your staff goes through periods of underperformance, you will have to continue paying their contracts and maybe even have to invest in additional training.

 Instead of 9-5, you’ll work 24/7

-There will be times when your company will need your undivided attention and during those times, you won’t be working 9-5 but rather all day and all night.
-While being your own boss can be very low-stress when your business is flourishing during the peaks, it’s the exact opposite when you reach turmoil in the valleys.
+There will be times when your company will need your undivided attention.
+During those times, you won’t be working 9-5 but practically all day and all night.
+While being your own boss can be very low-stress during the peaks, it’s the exact opposite when you reach the valleys.

 New tech puts agents at risk

-According to Forbes, chatbots, AI, facial recognition technology and machine learning actually put insurance agent’s jobs at risk.
-With the growing prevalence of the internet as a means of financial management, the longevity of an insurance agency can be questioned.
+According to Forbes, chatbots, AI, facial recognition technology, and machine learning actually put insurance agent’s jobs at risk.
+With the growing prevalence of the internet as a means of financial management, the longevity of an insurance agency can be questionable.

 Less support from larger insurance companies

-A lot of big-name insurance companies may not want to deal with your agency at first.
-It will take building a reputation and having big profit margins to convince a lot of insurance companies that your agency is worth their support
+A lot of big insurance companies may not want to deal with your agency at first.
+It will take building a reputation and having big profit margins to convince a lot of insurance companies that your agency is worth their support.